General Zahl: Publication history

 General Zahl first appeared in Doom Patrol #121 (October 1968), and was created by Bruno Premiani and Murray Boltinoff.

 Fictional character biography

 During World War II, Captain Zahl was an officer in the German Navy and commanded a U-boat.
 As a U-boat captain, Zahl was ruthless and effective, achieving the highest kill number of any commander in the German fleet.
-After his boat was sank by anti U-boat bombs developed by Dr. Niles Caulder, he was crippled and forced to wear a neck brace.
+After his boat was sank by bombs developed by Niles Caulder, Zahl was crippled and forced to wear a neck brace.

-After the end of World War II, he worked as a mercenary, until a conflict with the Doom Patrol forced him to retire.
-Later, Zahl (now calling himself "General Zahl") assisted Madame Rouge in seemingly killing the Doom Patrol, who sacrificed themselves to save the lives of a small town.
-It was later revealed that Robotman survived, but was heavily injured in the explosion.
+After the end of World War II, Zahl works as a mercenary until a conflict with the Doom Patrol forces him to retire.
+Zahl (now calling himself "General Zahl") assists Madame Rouge in battling the Doom Patrol, who sacrifice themselves to save the village of Codsville.

-Years later, the Teen Titans, together with Robotman, tracked down Zahl and Rouge during their attempted takeover of Zandia.
-With the help of Changeling and the Brotherhood of Evil, they put a stop to their plans.
-Near the conflict's end, General Zahl fired upon Robotman but the bullets ricocheted from his chest and struck Zahl, killing him.
+Years later, Changeling, Robotman, and the Teen Titans track down Zahl and Rouge.
+Zahl, determined to not be taken alive, fires at Robotman, with the bullets bouncing off Robotman and fatally injuring Zahl.